hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1700
 We check the weather again.
 We don't normally check it twice a day as it eats up data, but the weather was changing so fast...!
 We wanted to know what was going on.
 We're glad we looked, as the wind was set to increase by a lot.
 If we hadn't checked, we might not have set the second reef point in our mainsail.
 The last thing we want in this ocean is to have too much canvas up.
 Shaking out a reef is easier than putting one in during high winds.

-Our main sail didn't used to have a third reef, we had a new one made in New Zealand and asked to include this in its design.
+Our mainsail didn't used to have a third reef, we had a new one made in New Zealand and asked to include this in its design.
 We're glad we did.

 ##### 1800
 We eat chips as a snack, as we are not hungry for a full dinner.
 Everything tastes weird?
 It's like our taste buds are on LSD.
 The only thing that goes down easy is salty foods.